CSUA/csua-backend/README.md

 1. Install Python 3
 2. Install Django and dependencies with `pip3 install --user -r requirements/dev.txt`
-3. Change `DEBUG` to `True` at the top of `csua_backend/settings.py`
-  1. Alternatively, set the `DJANGO_DEBUG` variable to enable development mode
-4. Set up local db with `python3 manage.py migrate`
+3. Set up local db with `python3 manage.py --debug migrate`
-5. Run server with `python3 manage.py runserver`
+4. Run server with `python3 manage.py --debug runserver`
-6. Navigate web browser to http://127.0.0.1:8000/
+5. Navigate web browser to http://127.0.0.1:8000/

 If you want to visit the admin page at http://127.0.0.1:8000/admin/

 7. Create admin user with `python3 manage.py createsuperuser`

 ## Deploy a new change to git

-Beta feature: instead of doing steps 3-5, simply run `ansible-playbook deploy.yml -i hosts -K`

 1. `ssh` into `tap.csua.berkeley.edu`
 2. Change directory to the project directory